 As Director of Outreach, Sean is responsible for Netsafe’s products, marketing and communications team.
 Sean comes from a background in the IT industry and the education sector having spent part of his career as a classroom teacher and school leader.
 He is incredibly knowledgeable about online challenges and is responsible for Netsafe’s programme to combat child sexual exploitation material.

 As Director of Operations, Helen is responsible for the contact centre team who receive and assess the reports submitted to Netsafe and help people with a wide range of digital challenges whether they be identifying scams or resolving online bullying and harassment.
 A former management consultant, Helen’s expertise lies in implementing new organisations, processes and systems and achieving operational excellence.

-As Director of Policy, Legal & Research Works at the interface of Netsafe and government partners to explain complicated online challenges in slightly simpler terms.
+As Director of Policy at Netsafe, Neil is the interface of Netsafe and government partners to explain complicated online challenges in slightly simpler terms.
 Neil provides expert strategic and operational policy advice on the role of digital technology in the lives of young people, family and whānau and the wider community.